vstnt/Cloud-Native-Data-Pipeline-GDP-CO2-emissions-per-capita/cloud/instructions.md

      - EventBridge schedule rule (daily at 02:00 UTC by default).
       - Optional creation of S3 bucket and/or DynamoDB table when enabled; both are retained on stack deletion.

-Deployment parameters (optional via env):
+Deployment parameters (optional via env; if unset, template defaults apply):

 - `STACK_NAME` (default `gdp-co2-pipeline`)
 - `STACK_SUFFIX` (default `gdp-co2`)